By Last Updated: June 3rd, 2026

 3. You must be over the age of 13, although this age requirement to designate a Legacy Contact varies depending on where you live.

-You can choose anyone you want to be your designated Legacy Contact;they don’t need an Apple ID or even an Apple device.
-One caveat: to access your Apple account, they do must be at least 13 years old, though this can be dependent upon country and region.
+You can choose anyone you want to be your designated Legacy Contact; they don’t need an Apple ID or even an Apple device.
+One caveat: to access your Apple account, they must be at least 13 years old, though this may vary.

 If you’re using an iPhone, iPad, or iPod touch: